naingyeminn/ansible-lab/README.md

 - RAM: 512MB
 - IP: 192.168.101.21

+If you have more CPU Cores and RAM you can customize the VM resources in `Vagrantfile` for better performance.

 > Please be warned that the total download size of lab data will be approximately 3GB.

 ## Ansible Tower License

 Please register and get License at [https://www.ansible.com/workshop-license](https://www.ansible.com/workshop-license)